genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 Applications available on Genestack are grouped into four categories:
 Preprocess, Analyse, Explore and Manage.

-**Preprocess** contains all applications used to process files pre- or post-alignment in order to increase the data quality.
+**Preprocess** applications cover tasks such as data prefiltering, subsampling or normalisation, which typically need to be performed before getting into the "heavy-lifting" part of data analysis.

-**Analyse** contains all mappers and all other applications required to analyse sequencing data.
+**Analyse** applications include key analysis steps like sequence alignment, variant calling, expression quantification, etc.

 **Explore** contains all interactive graphical interface applications allowing users to view the results of their